 - ensuring that research is conducted according to appropriate ethical, legal and professional frameworks, obligations and standards

 - supporting a research environment that is underpinned by a culture of integrity and based on good governance, best practice and support for the development of researchers

-- using transparent, robust and fair processes to deal with allegations of research misconduct should they arise
+- using transparent, timely, robust and fair processes to deal with allegations of research misconduct when they arise

-- working together to strengthen the integrity of research and to reviewing progress regularly and openly.
+- working together to strengthen the integrity of research.

 - Higher Education Funding Council for Wales